Harshith106/calculate-attandance/README.md

 - HTML/CSS/JavaScript (Frontend)
 - Docker (Containerization)

+## Deployment Options

+### Deployment on Vercel (Recommended)

+This application is configured for easy deployment on Vercel:

+1. Fork or clone this repository
+2. Connect your GitHub account to Vercel
+3. Create a new project in Vercel
+4. Select your repository
+5. Configure the following environment variables (optional):
+   - `CHROME_BINARY_PATH`: Path to Chrome binary (leave empty for Vercel)
+   - `CHROME_DRIVER_PATH`: Path to ChromeDriver (leave empty for Vercel)
+6. Click "Deploy"

+**Important Notes for Vercel Deployment**:

+Vercel has some limitations for serverless functions:

+- **Execution Time**: Functions have a maximum execution time of 10 seconds in the free tier
+- **Memory**: Limited to 1GB RAM
+- **Selenium**: Running Selenium in serverless environments can be challenging

+For better performance, consider using a dedicated server or a service like AWS Lambda with larger timeout settings.

-## Deployment on Render
+### Deployment on Render

-This application is configured for easy deployment on Render.com:
+This application is also configured for deployment on Render.com:

 1. Fork or clone this repository
 2. Connect your GitHub account to Render